Jonathan2251/lbd/_sources/elf.rst.txt

 LLVM will call these DecodeMethod when user uses Disassembler tools, such
 as ``llvm-objdump -d``.

-Finally cpu032II include all cpu032I instruction set and adds some instrucitons.
+Finally cpu032II includes all cpu032I instruction set and adds some instrucitons.
 When ``llvm-objdump -d`` is invoked, function selectCpu0ArchFeature() as the following will be called through createCpu0MCSubtargetInfo().
 The llvm-objdump cannot set cpu option like llc as ``llc -mcpu=cpu032I``,